St4rFire/intellijS3UploadPlugin/README.md

 ```

 From these files will be retrieved:
- - the current version: from file text
+ - the current version: from file first line.
  - the project to deploy: from file name suffix.

-Es pro-esb will search a project ending with "esb" in deploy folder
+Eg: pro-esb.txt containing 12.3.4 will search a project ending with "esb" in deploy folder, version 12.3.4

 ## S3 deploy path